farnoosh-shamsian/didaskalos/README.md

 - Details of foe the frequency-based syllabus is generated
 - Refinement of grammar modules
 - Evaluation of exercices
-- Localization and multilingual support
+- Localization and multilingual support (Persian already added)

 ## License